grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 The extra labels can now be used in the field display name provide more complete field names.

-If you want to extract config from one query and appply it to another you should use the config from query results transformation.
+If you want to extract config from one query and apply it to another you should use the config from query results transformation.

 #### Example